On a class of conserved phase field systems with a maximal monotone perturbation: Sliding mode control

-Due to \eqref{0}, the second term on the right-hand side of \eqref{paaarti2} and similarly the second term on the right-hand side of \eqref{paaarti3} are estimated by a positive constant $c$ independent of $\rho$ and $\varepsilon$.
+Due to \eqref{0}, the seco nd term o n the right-hand side o f \eqref{paaarti2} and similarly the seco nd term o n the right-hand side o f \eqref{paaarti3} are estimated by a po sitive co nstant $c$ independent o f $\rho$ and $\varepsilon$.
 Indeed

 Applying inequality \eqref{dis2} to the last term on the right-hand side of \eqref{paaarti2} we obtain that

 Then, thanks to \eqref{aiuto1}--\eqref{aiuto4}, from \eqref{slideccoultima222} we infer that

 Now, we formally differentiate \eqref{iniziale2-uni1-rho} and \eqref{iniziale3-uni1-rho} with respect to time and obtain that